MOTAT’s ‘I Am The Last Tram’ exhibition – provides remarkable view of Auckland in 1950s – and reminds us that history is never over

 The 1950s, coming after the hardships of the world depression of the 1930s and the sacrifices of World War II, was a time of great prosperity for Auckland.
 In those times when much of Asia and Europe was in ruins New Zealand had attained the second-highest standard of living in the world – second only to the USA.

 This was a world where people, even New Zealanders famous for being casual and easy-going, were much more formal with each other.
 People always dressed up to go outdoors, men wearing ties – ladies and gentlemen almost always wore hats – especially to the city.
 First names were rarely used outside the family.
 Everyone was Mister or Mrs or Miss.
 Manners were drilled into young people.
-Always lift one’s hat (or school cap) when meeting a lady, stand when a lady walks into a room.
+Always raise one’s hat (or school cap) when meeting a lady, stand up when a lady walks into a room.
 Men should always stand to give up one’s seat for a lady, and children always should stand for adults on public transport.

 Crime was extremely low – houses could be left unlocked and the rare murders that did occur were widely covered in the newspapers (both a daily morning newspaper NZ Herald and a daily evening newspaper Auckland Star).
 The stories of such crimes because of their rarity were followed with horror and fascination by the whole population for weeks, sometimes months.
 Drinking alcohol in bars was forbidden after 6pm.
 This gave rise to a famous and unique New Zealand institution known as ‘The Six o’clock swill’.
-Men (woman were not admitted to bars and sometimes had their own area – known as the ‘cats bar’) poured out of their work places at 5pm and into the hotel bars and drank as much beer as possible before 6pm.
+Men (woman were not admitted to public bars and sometimes had their own area – known as ‘cats bar’) poured out of their work places at 5pm and into the hotel bars and drank as much beer as possible before 6pm.
 Of course in those days, drugs and drug abuse was virtually unheard of.